kn/myna/README.md

 Myna is a JS library that takes a tweet object and compiles it to machine speakable text.
 This speakable text can be easily spoken by text-to-speech engine.

-For example, following tweet:
+For example, following my tweet:

-Katsuya Noguchi
-OH: Myna is #SuperAwsome for #TTS and #TwitterBeginners!
-It is written by @kn bit.ly/ykbz6b
+"OH: Myna is #SuperAwsome for #TTS and #TwitterBeginners!
+It is written by @kn bit.ly/ykbz6b"

-compiled into plain English:
+compiles into plain English:

-Katsuya Noguchi overheard:
-Myna is Super Awesome for TTS and Twitter Beginners!
-It is written by Katsuya Noguchi
+"Katsuya Noguchi overheard: Myna is Super Awesome for TTS and Twitter Beginners!
+It is written by Katsuya Noguchi"

 Usage
 =====